 The majority of the College is located in Bolin Science Hall.
 The University spent $6.4 million dollar in 1997 to renovate the building and provide state-of-the-art equipment in science and computer laboratories.
-Bolin Science Hall houses Biology, Chemistry, Clinical Laboratory Science, Computer Science, Environmental Science, Geosciences, Mathematics, Mechanical Engineering and Physics.
-Manufacturing Engineering Technology is located in the McCoy Engineering Hall.
+Bolin Science Hall houses Biology, Chemistry, Clinical Laboratory Science, Computer Science, Environmental Science, Geosciences, and Mathematics.
+Mechanical Engineering and Physics are located in the McCoy Engineering Hall.

 The College of Science and Mathematics offers the following degrees:

-Clinical Laboratory Science, Computer Science, Manufacturing Engineering Technology, Mathematics, Biology, Chemistry, Chemical Technology, Geosciences, Environmental Science, Mechanical Engineering, and Physics.
+Clinical Laboratory Science, Computer Science, Mathematics, Biology, Chemistry, Geosciences, Environmental Science, Mechanical Engineering, and Physics.

 Pre-Medicine, Pre-Dentistry, Pre-Veterinary, Pre-Pharmacy, and Pre-Physical Therapy curricula are available in Biology and Chemistry.